 - Consider a neti pot with filtered saline water or a decoction of licorice (see directions below).
 Teaching your clients proper technique can make a huge difference in their experience with the neti pot.

-- Five (or up to ten drops initially) of the Nasya Oil in each nostril is an alternative or a supplemental maintenance practice during a different time of the day.
+- Five (or up to ten drops initially) of the Nasya Oil in each nostril can be an alternative to the neti pot or a supplemental maintenance practice during a different time of the day.
 This oil has a blend of essential oils that are highly beneficial for the prana vaha srotas.

 - Pranayama.
-Regular practice of Bhastrika, Kapalabhati, and Nadi Shodhana will ignite the agni of the channel through the movement of prana.
+Regular practice of Bhastrika (Bellows Breath), Kapalabhati (Skull Shining Breath), and Nadi Shodhana (Alternate Nostril Breathing) will ignite the agni of the channel through the movement of prana.

 - Lung Formula.
 Lung Formula is cleansing and overall supportive to the respiratory tract.
 The ingredients warm the sinuses, melting excess kapha, and keep kapha in a more dynamic, liquid form so that it can perform its function of clearing irritants optimally, without becoming stagnant and congested.